 I do not believe the DDT my grandfather was sprayed with had anything to do with my Bracero grandfather’s premature death.
 But then again I can’t really be sure, can I?
 And when I drive by the fields of Central California and see the yellow crop duster release it’s payload of pesticides over a field on a windy day, I wonder if it perhaps was our enemies who poisoned him and who have indeed poisoned many others.

 In 2014, I was recruiting volunteers for the afterschool program I was running at one of the local farmworker camps.
 Most of the farmworkers who were there were from Mexico, here on H2-A visas, the contemporary guest worker program.
 But let’s not make it too complicated.
 The people who feed us are people we have a debt to.
 The least we could do is make sure their kids are properly looked after while their parents worked in the fields.
 That’s what the program I ran set out to do.

 There was a really nice and eager white girl who was excited to come out to help and we were excited to have her.
 But shortly before the start of the summer we learned she couldn’t come out after all.
 Her mother had forbidden it.
 She was concerned the migrant kids were carrying lice.

 There’s still work to be done.

 Antonio De Loera-Brust is a Mexican-American writer and filmmaker from Davis, California.
 He has a degree in film production and Chicana/o studies from Loyola Marymount University in Los Angeles.
-He is currently a Joseph A. O’Hare S.J. fellow at America Magazine, based in New York City.
-He is a US politics and international soccer junkie, he loves tacos, history, and the outdoors, and writes about diversity, farmworkers, and politics.
+He was a Joseph A. O’Hare S.J. fellow at America Magazine, based in New York City.
+He is a U.S. politics and international soccer junkie.
+He loves tacos, history, and the outdoors, and writes about diversity, farmworkers, and politics.
 You can follow him on Twitter @AntonioDeLoeraB.